 A week after the curfew began in Puerto Rico because of COVID-19, on March 16, 2020, my partner Ignacio Muñoz (owner of AutoPak Engineering Corporation) called me, with the interest of manufacturing an emergency resuscitator “Emergency Use Resuscitator System (EURS)” or commonly known as a mechanical ventilator.
 There was a genuine concern that the hospitals were not supplied and there were shortages of ventilators in Puerto Rico, just as it happened in other countries.

-At the time, I considered the idea to be outside of our technical capabilities because our experience is manufacturing and validating packaging equipment for the Life Science Industry and not medical devices.
-I decided not to be part of the project because I was focused on looking for options to support the work of our 145 employees in Puerto Rico, the United States and Spain.
+At the time, I considered the idea to be outside of our technical capabilities because of our experience in manufacturing and validating packaging equipment for the Life Science Industry and not medical devices.
+I decided not to be part of the project because I was focused on looking for options to support the work of our 145 employees in Puerto Rico, the United States, and Spain.

 Several weeks later, Gilberto Alvarez, Sales Manager at AutoPak Engineering, approached me again to develop the ventilator website1.
 (Rivera, 2020).
 This time, I accepted and became involved in the project.

 An unprecedented coalition of diverse professionals had been formed.
 They gave shape and structure to that titanic task of research, conceptualization, and defining a medical device with the capacity to save lives.